Tyrn/wei/the-insider-en.typ

      In half an hour  Bemish stood in a far corner of  his luxurious garden, next to a carved gazebo entwined with ivy.
-He stood near an  ornamental well that was a necessary  feature - together with a hermit's hut and tame deer - of a country  manor.
+He stood near an  ornamental well that was a necessary  feature---together with a hermit's hut and tame deer---of a country  manor.
 Nobody used  it  for the original purpose since running water available was available.
 But tame beasts started behaving strange next to the well and three hours ago a meticulous  gardener had taken a look into it in case something was wrong.